-Portfolio valuation: current and most-recent valuation of all financial products in the investor’s portfolio; how and when the valuation is done (eg, market price of the quoted product), and the total value of the financial products in the portfolio.
+Portfolio valuation: current and most-recent valuation of all financial products in the investor’s portfolio; how and when the valuation is done (eg, the market price of the quoted product), and the total value of the financial products in the portfolio.

 You will also need to provide the following annual reporting to your investors:

 The investment mix

 Any material changes to the strategy during the year

 Annual and five-year return of the portfolio (pre-tax but after fees)